ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 The `acpid` service will then listen for ACPI events.

-### What's involved

-Following is a rough description of the relevant workflow.
+### The ACPI event workflow

-ACPI events are managed using text files in the directory `/etc/acpi/events/`.
+ACPI events (e.g. function key presses, closing your laptop lid, plugging in a computer charger, etc.) are managed using text files in the directory `/etc/acpi/events/`.
 Each event file must define an ACPI event and an action to take in response to the event.
-These event files use a key value syntax of the form
+These event files use a key value syntax of the form:

 ```sh
 # Comments are allowed on new lines